 How solar hot water actually works

-Two configurations cover almost every install on the coast.
-A thermosiphon system mounts the storage tank horizontally above the rooftop collectors.
-Hot water rises by natural convection, no pump, no controller, no electricity needed.
-Compact, reliable and the default fit when the roof can carry the weight and the look is acceptable.
-A forced-circulation system separates the collectors on the roof from a larger tank inside the property, with a small circulating pump and a differential controller that runs the pump only when the panels are hotter than the tank.
-Forced circulation handles bigger households, hides the tank inside the building and copes better with awkward roof layouts.
-Both setups carry an electric or gas backup element for cloudy spells.
+Most residential installs use either a thermosiphon or forced-circulation system.
+A thermosiphon system mounts the storage tank horizontally above the rooftop collectors and uses natural convection, so there is no pump or controller.
+A forced-circulation system separates the collectors on the roof from a larger tank inside the property, using a small pump and controller to move heat only when the panels are hotter than the tank.
+Both setups can include electric or gas backup for cloudy spells.

 Thermosiphon: tank on the roof, no pump, lowest cost, simplest service